15931/ST446/Week07/class/streaming_examples.md

 ```

 d.
 Then, `cd` to `$SPARK_HOME` and run it like so:
+(*make sure that you have append the spark-streaming jar file in the configuration file.
+See Section 2, item d*)

 ```
 $ unset PYSPARK_DRIVER_PYTHON
 $ bin/spark-submit ~/kafka_twitter_pyspark.py

 ```

-make sure that you have append the spark-streaming jar file in the configuration file.

 e.
 If it is running, you will get a stream of outputs with contents like this: